 There are a variety of circumstances that could lead to nipple problems, including:

-- small, benign (noncancerous) tumors
+- small, benign, or noncancerous, tumors

-- pituitary gland tumor
+- a pituitary gland tumor

 - Paget’s disease of the breast